KidQuant/Airbnb-Analysis-in-Brooklyn/README.md

 ## Data

 I used data from Airbnb listing data from [InsideAirbnb.com](http://www.insideairbnb.com), which scrapes the most recent Airbnb listing information for millions of Airbnb apartments and rooms all across the globle.
-I also used Zillow's Home Value index and listing trends for neighborhood data.
+I also used Home Value index and listing trends for neighborhood data from [Zillow.com](https://www.zillow.com/research/data/).

+## Enviroment and tools

+1. Jupyter Notebook
+2. Numpy
+3. Pandas
+4. Seaborn
+5. Matplotlib
+6. Scikit-learn

+I chose to use the Linear Regression in my model, given the quantitiative nature of the datasets.
+The model achieved 55% on the training set and 45% on the testing set, with a mean-squared error of 4,976 and 3,898 on the training and testing set respectively.
+The model performed better once we eliminated the outliers from the dataset (53% and 61% on the training and testing set).